How can we create sports facilities that meet the needs of today?

 Both Ola and Mike had a clear message: Listen to the needs of the local users in the early stages of the projects and spend time asking the questions “why” and “how” before rushing into “what” we are actually going to build.

 Jarkko Rantamäki closed the meeting, summarizing the knowledge and experience shared throughout the day.
 He thanked speakers and participants for their valuable contribution for making this event possible for the first time in Finland.
-André Flatner highlighted the importance of knowledge sharing and networking that IAKS Nordic can introduce for our current and future members.
+André Flatner highlighted the importance of knowledge sharing and networking that IAKS Nordic can introduce for its current and future members.
 Webinars with focus issues, but also in-person meetings and seminars in other Nordic countries with interesting topics to discuss!

 Study trip - 20% green space in Jätkäsaari area